Hypnotherapy to help stop smoking

-For the past 20 years, hypnotherapist Dr Bruce Alexander has been successfully treating smoking addiction using clinical hypnotherapy in Melbourne.
+For the past 20 years, hypnotherapist Dr Bruce Alexander has been successfully helping people to stop their smoking addiction using clinical hypnotherapy in Melbourne.

 - Hypnotherapy is a safe, drug free approach to quitting

 - Goal 1: is to stop smoking and this is usually achieved after the first session.

 - Motivation: Attempting to quit smoking because your partner or someone else wants you to stop will usually result in failure.
 Hypnotherapy cannot make you do something you don’t, in your heart, really want to do.

 - Substitution: Often smoking provides social, stress, boredom, or anger management benefits.
 Clients are encouraged to find methods and behaviours where these benefits may be obtained in ways which don’t involve self harm.